 [fa icon="calendar'] 8/21/23 1:53 PM / by Deb Cullerton posted in Organizational &Talent Development, Leadership Matters

-Today we're diving headfirst into a competency that can be a game-changer in the work life of a leader, Emotional Agility.
-In fact, the skills required to be emotionally agile are very similar to those we prescribe for teams that want to be more agile: discover, recognize and take action.
+Today we're diving headfirst into a competency that can be a game-changer in the work life of a leader, Emotional Agility. he skills required to be emotionally agile are very similar to those we prescribe for teams that want to be more agile: discover, recognize and take action.
 Rinse, repeat.
 To build stronger teams and thrive in our roles as leaders and managers, we need to bring these skills into our daily consciousness.
 How does your mindset impact how you show up?
 And how do you recognize when you should shift your mindset and when you should not?
-And even when you know you should, how do you fight your natural instincts?
+And even when you know you should, how do you fight your instincts?